Garrett Crochet throws 6 shutout innings as Red Sox defeat Reds 3-0 - Boston News, Weather, Sports | WHDH 7News

 Crochet allowed only one hit the first five innings before running into some trouble in the sixth.
 Matt McLain drew a walk with one out and singles by Elly de la Cruz and Stewart loaded the bases.

-The right-hander struck out Eugenio Suárez and Spencer Steer to get out of the inning.
+The left-hander struck out Eugenio Suárez and Spencer Steer to get out of the inning.

 Former Reds closer Aroldis Chapman retired the side in the ninth for the save.